-On a recent visit, we enjoyed tomato and basil soup, followed by lamb tagine with rice, and tomato stuffed with spinach and garlic purée, and rounded off with passion-fruit tart.
+On a recent visit in November 2013, we enjoyed tomato and basil soup, followed by lamb tagine with rice, and tomato stuffed with spinach and garlic purée, and rounded off with banoffee pie.
 The food at Mwagusi was tasty, imaginative, and consistently very good, and the team had no problem catering for special dietary requirements.

 Dining style: Group Meals

 Drinks included: Apart from complimentary bottles of water in the rooms and on game drives, no drinks are normally included here.
 Having said that, if a guest wishes the drinks to be included, this can be arranged in advance.
 A beer costs around US$3

 Family holidays: Overlooking a seasonal river in Ruaha, Mwagusi Camp is a quirky, owner-run camp, which feels comfortable though fairly rustic.
 Come for 4WD drives, (competently guided) walks and brilliant service on your family safari holidays in Tanzania!
 We recommend it for mature children 10+.See more ideas for Family holidays in Tanzania